lutzhamel/popsom/BUILD_RELEASE.md

 In order to build a release do the following:

- 1. Go to
-     the folder just above the local popsom repo and do:
+ 1. Go to the folder just above the local popsom repo and do:
 	```
 	$ R CMD build popsom
 	$ R CMD check --as-cran popsom_xyz.tar.gz
 	```
 	where `xyz` is the version number given in the DESCRIPTION file.
-This build a folder called `popsom.Rcheck`.
+This builds a folder called `popsom.Rcheck`.

 2. Submit tarball `popsom_xyz.tar.gz` to `https://cran.r-project.org/submit.html`